Table of contents

 Powered by https://mid.as

-The other two headings use global variables in the template, which are substituted with corresponding values when displayed on your display device(s).
+The other two smaller headings (<h2> and <h3>) use global "placeholder" variables in the template code.
+These placeholders are substituted with corresponding live data when displayed on your display device(s).

-The field variables in this row are substituted for real booking data when displayed on your display device(s)
+The field placeholder variables in this row are substituted for real booking data when displayed on your display device(s).
+For example, %VENUE% will be substituted for the name of the room (venue) a booking takes place in.

-Note the presence of the %ONGOING% variable (indicated in green) - this tells MIDAS that if the booking is currently ongoing ("in progress") to apply an "ongoing" class to the element.
+Note the presence of the %ONGOING% variable in the template code (indicated in green) - this tells MIDAS that if the booking is currently ongoing ("in progress") to apply a special "ongoing" CSS style class to the element.
+This allows ongoing bookings to be distinguished on screen.

 So, for ongoing bookings <tr%ONGOING%> would be substituted with <tr class=ongoing>